vamsi-lpu18/vamsi-lpu18/README.md

 <h2 align="left">Hi 👋!
-My name is Vamsi and I'm a Frontend Developer | React Enthusiast | Problem Solver, from India</h2>
+My name is Vamsi and I'm a Frontend Enthusiast | React Enthusiast | Problem Solver, from India</h2>

 ###